 If three months have passed and you continue to receive the same telemarketing calls, you may contact the Do-Not-Call Registry again to file your formal complaint.
 The Federal Trade Commission may then use your complaint to fine the telemarketer up to $11,000 for each impermissible call made.

 Request that telemarketers remove you from their marketing lists.
 Should you specifically request, all telemarketers must remove your telephone number from their marketing lists.
 You need only state: Remove this phone number from your list.

-The California Attorney Generals Office has prepared a Do-Not-Call Complaint Checklist for you to maintain a record of continuing calls.
-You may download a copy of the call log at ag.ca.gov/donotcall.
-If notified telemarketers continue to call, you can use the complaint checklist as evidence, and proceed on with filing your formal complaint.
+The California Attorney General’s Office has prepared a review of How to Slow the Flow of Communication for you consumers.
+You can find that review at ag.ca.gov.
+If notified telemarketers continue to call, you can review the article and proceed on with filing your formal complaint.